 Imaging specialists will also be present to take X-rays or help ensure that the team can view the site of the surgery and the tissues around it.

 When you wake up from heart bypass surgery, you’ll have a tube in your mouth.
 You may also feel pain or have side effects from the procedure, including:

 You’ll likely be in the ICU for one to two days so your vital signs can be monitored.
 Once you’re stable, you will be moved to another room.
 Be prepared to stay in the hospital for seven days.

 Before you leave the hospital, your medical team will give you instructions on how to care for yourself, including:

 - refraining from physical activity

-Even without any complications, recovery from heart bypass surgery can take between six and 12 weeks.
-Notify your doctor of any lasting pain or discomfort during your follow-up appointments.
-You should also call your doctor if you have:
+Tell your doctor about any lasting pain or discomfort during your follow-up appointments.
+You should also call your doctor if you experience: